openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 7: door closed report type

 notification or sensor binary report
-Bit4: Notification Type, 0: Using Notification Report.
-1: Using Sensor Binary Report.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtBit4: Notification Type, 0: Using Notification Report.
+1: Using Sensor Binary Report.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 The following option values may be configured -:

 | Value  | Description |